 Howard, like many HBCUs, held fast to the belief that respectability politics, or the presentation of Eurocentric acceptable standards of appearance and behavior, would protect Black people from prejudices and systemic injustices.
 This chapter examines how the “respectability” framework shaped the plays produced by the Howard Players from 1919 to the mid-1960s; it also reviews how this paradigm of respectability shifted as a result of the Black Power movement of the 1960s into the 1970s.

-The following two essay's will fill the gap in the underrepresented research areas of the life and contributions to the Howard Players of luminary Howard University professors, Alain L. Locke, known as "the Father of the Harlem Renaissance" and T. Montgomery Gregory.
+The following article/essay will fill the gap in the underrepresented research areas of the contributions to Black Theatre through the Howard Players.

 Status: Work in Progress

-This research will be of significant value to scholars doing research on: Black Theatre, The Howard Players, Historic context of theatre in Washington DC, History of Howard University, Theatre History, Theatre in Higher Education, Alain Locke, T. Montgomery Gregory and playwrights of the Harlem Renaissance, among others.
+This research will be of significant value to scholars doing research on: Black Theatre, The Howard Players, Historic context of theatre in Washington DC, History of Howard University, Theatre History, Theatre in Higher Education, Civil Rights, organized. protests on HBCU's among others.

 by Robert Burton/ABC7Thursday, February 11th 2021